Deformations of Dimer Models: Deformations of dimer models

-Let $\Gamma$ be a reduced consistent dimer model, and hence any slope of a zigzag path on $\Gamma$ is primitive.
-Let $\calZ_v(\Gamma)$ be the subset of zigzag paths on $\Gamma$ whose slopes are the same primitive vector $v\in\ZZ^2$, and $\calZ_v^\rmI(\Gamma)$ be the subset of $\calZ_v(\Gamma)$ consisting of type I zigzag paths.
+Let $\Gamma$ be a reduced consistent dimer model.
+In particular, any slope of a zigzag path on $\Gamma$ is primitive.
+Let $\calZ_v(\Gamma)$ be the subset of zigzag paths on $\Gamma$ whose slopes are the primitive vector~$v\in\ZZ^2$, and $\calZ_v^\rmI(\Gamma)$ be the subset of $\calZ_v(\Gamma)$ consisting of type I zigzag paths.
 We first prepare the \emph{deformation data}.